grafana/dataplane/docs/contract/numeric.md

-# Numeric Kind Formats
+# Numeric data frame kind

-Numeric Kinds are generally similar to their corresponding time series type, except that their value is a single number, instead of a series of (time, numeric value).
-So the value of each metric is a single number like 1, 2.3, or NaN
+Data frames of the kind _numeric_ are generally similar to their corresponding time series type, except that their value is a single number, instead of a series of (time, numeric value).

-This generally corresponds to a prometheus instant vector, or a SQL table with string and number columns and multiple rows.
+In numeric kinds the value of each metric is a single number like 1, 2.3, or NaN.
+This generally corresponds to a Prometheus instant vector, or to a SQL table with string and number columns and multiple rows.

 ## Numeric Wide Format (NumericWide)